Site icon Circuit Ideas for You

 What is a Infrared Headphones Receiver Circuit:

-Main job of infrared (IR) headphones receiver circuit is to get wireless audio signal sent by infrared light.
+The main job of the infrared (IR) headphones receiver circuit is to receive wireless audio signals sent through infrared light.

 Circuit Working: